-- Students are expected to be respectful, cooperative, and courteous to all those with whom they associate, and adhere to all behavioral expectations as written in the Student Code of Conduct. - Students are expected to respect learners and the learning environment when passing through hallways, whether individually or as a group. - 3.
-For safety, running in the hallways and on stairs is not allowed. - 4.
-Possession or use of alcohol or drugs (including smoking and vaping) is strictly prohibited. - 5.
-Bullying behavior is taken seriously.
+- Students are expected to be respectful, cooperative, and courteous to all those with whom they associate, and adhere to all behavioral expectations as written in the Student Code of Conduct. - Students are expected to respect learners and the learning environment when passing through hallways, whether individually or as a group. - For safety, running in the hallways and on stairs is not allowed. - Possession or use of alcohol or drugs (including smoking and vaping) is strictly prohibited.
+Please see Medication at School under the Health Requirements section of this publication for self-medication allowed by an appropriate plan. - Possession or use of a weapon, firearm, explosive, or look-alike is strictly prohibited. - Bullying behavior is taken seriously.
 Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: 1) placing the student or students in reasonable fear of harm to the student's or students' person or property; 2) causing a substantially detrimental effect on the student's or students' physical or mental health; 3) substantially interfering with the student's or students' academic performance; 4) substantially interfering with the student's or students' ability to participate in or benefit from services, activities, or privileges provided by the school.
-This includes aggressive, negative gestures, or written, verbal, or physical acts that place another in reasonable fear or harm as well as behavior that has the effect of insulting or demeaning any student in such a way as to disrupt or interfere with the school's educational mission or the education of any student, whether in person, in writing, or electronically.
-The parents or guardians of all students involved in the alleged incident of bullying will be notified and any student found in violation of our code of conduct will be referred to the building administrator to determine the appropriate intervention strategy to address the behavior.
-See the Student Code of Conduct on the U-46 Culture and Climate website at u-46.org/cultureclimate. - 6.
-The Board of Education recognizes that technology is a tool for instruction that should facilitate and enhance the District's curricular goals.
+This includes aggressive, negative gestures, or written, verbal, or physical acts that place another in reasonable fear or harm, as well as behavior that has the effect of insulting or demeaning any student in such a way as to disrupt or interfere with the school's educational mission or the education of any student, whether in person, in writing, or electronically.
+The parents or quardians of all students involved in the alleged incident of bullying will be notified, and any student found in violation of our code of conduct will be referred to the building administrator to determine the appropriate intervention strategy to address the behavior.
+See the Student Code of Conduct on the U-46 Culture and Climate website at u-46.org/cultureclimate. - The Board of Education recognizes that technology is a tool for instruction that should facilitate and enhance the District's curricular goals.
 District staff will provide guidance and instruction to students on the appropriate use of the internet.
 The District's network, hardware, software, and cloud resources are not for public use, and the District reserves the right to log any technology use, monitor file server space use, examine user files, and otherwise monitor technology connected to the District.
 Users must recognize that there is no assurance of confidentiality concerning access to District-connected transmissions and files.
 Inappropriate usage, particularly usage that threatens the safety expectations of the school, will be investigated.